What's New in CVXR

 The primary solve function is now psolve(), which

-returns the optimal value directly.
-Variable values are extracted with
+returns the optimal value directly:

 library(CVXR)